learn-co-curriculum/javascript-fetch-lab/README.md

 `Issues`.
 They will probably be turned off by default, and the next step won't work so well if they are disabled!
 4. Create a new issue for your forked repository with the `createIssue` function.
 Use the `title` and `body` values from the provided form.
 When the issue is created, read all issues for the repository with `getIssues`, and display the results in the `issues` div by calling `showIssues`.
-[Github Issues API](https://developer.github.com/v3/issues/)
+[GitHub Issues API](https://developer.github.com/v3/issues/)
 5. In `showIssues`, render the `issues-template` Handlebars template with the collection of issues.
 Each issue should display title, link to url, and body of the issue.
 6. Load it up and watch it work!